1. What is Credit Union Prudential Assessment?

 2. Are all credit unions charged the same amount?

 FSRA will use a risk-weighted assets methodology as the basis for calculating prudential assessments.
-The amount that each credit union to be charged will vary by credit union and will represent their portion of the total sector’s risk weighted assets.
+The amount that each credit union will be charged varies by credit union and will represent their portion of the total sector’s risk weighted assets.

 3. How are assessments calculated for the credit union sector?